Should you be concerned when your dog growls?

 If you’re unsure what a dog is trying to communicate with its growl, assume the growl is a threat and allow it some space.
 This is also a safe behavior to model for others, especially children.

 Suppose you believe your dog’s growling to be repeatedly aggressive.
-In that case, it involves serious attempts to bite rather than nip, or your dog has bitten someone after a fierce growl — consider the immediate intervention of an animal behaviorist.
+If it involves serious attempts to bite rather than nip, or your dog has bitten someone after a fierce growl, consider the immediate intervention of an animal behaviorist.

 A professional can help you better understand and communicate with your dog, and they can help you figure out what is causing your dog to feel uncomfortable.

-It may be helpful for you to record your dog’s different growls so you can see whether your interpretation is correct when you interact with the animal trainer.
+Record your dog’s sounds to see whether your interpretation is correct when interacting with the animal trainer.